I’ve used WP Rocket for a looong time.

 Prefetch DNS Requests – check the sources tab of Chrome Dev Tools to see all third-party hostnames loading on your website.
 Most of these are already delayed (via delay JavaScript execution), so there’s no reason to prefetch them.
 WP Rocket automatically preconnects CDN CNAMEs + fonts.gstatic.com, so there’s no reason to prefetch these either.
 The only third-party domains you should prefetch are the ones not delayed or preconnected by WP Rocket.
 In most cases, this is only a couple domains or even 0.
 While preloading/preconnecting too many URLs can negatively impact on speed, prefetch is more forgiving if you add domains not being used.

 Preload Fonts – you don’t need to do anything here if remove unused CSS is on since WP Rocket will preload fonts automatically.
-If it’s not on, you will need to preload fonts manually.
+If it’s not on, you’ll need to preload fonts manually.

 Once fonts are hosted locally, open your GTmetrix Waterfall chart and view all your font files.
 Find any fonts loading above the fold or mentioned in your CSS file, copy their URLs, and paste them in WP Rocket to preload them.
 Retest your website in GTmetrix and you should notice the font’s blocking time is faster.
 Avoid preloading too many fonts which can have a negative effect.
 PSI used to tell you which fonts to preload in preload key requests, but I don’t think it does now.